 There is a CADECA at the airport.
 So you can obtain CUC immediately upon arrival in Cuba.
 Also at the airport, at the end of your time in Cuba, you can change your left-over CUC to another currency (as this currency cannot be formally exchanged outside of Cuba).

 ATMs in Cuba

 The ATMs (Automatic Teller Machines), should work in Cuba for Visa cards and Mastercards from non-US aligned banks.
-At present, the only cities we visit in Cuba with ATMs are Havana, Camaguey, Trinidad, Cienfuegos and Santiago de Cuba.
+There are ATMs in all destinations on our tours except for Playa Giron and Soroa.
 You will need a pin number for your credit card to be able to use the ATMs.